 For the "ready to carve adzes" I am now adding a texture to the grip area of the haft.
 They are mo-betta!
 The photo doesn't really show the texture, but it is there.
 The photos in this section that pre-date my adding this texture do not have the ring at the top of this gripping surface.
 Presently I am adding it to all finished adzes.

 Prices and Specifications for Adzes

 Our Adzes, adze irons and kits all come with a 12 page booklet with 29 photographs and 3 pages of drawings which includes full size adze haft templates.
 These materials cover adze use, sharpening and hafting your adze iron.
 Our adze haft blanks are Eastern Rock Maple.
 I have added to the value of the adze kits by rough shaping the haft.
 This gives the carver something to go by when finishing the shape.
 It is natural for a person new to these tools to be somewhat conservative when shaping the haft – to make these tools really sweet there is a lot of wood that must be removed before the carver will end up with a tool with the right balance and correct functionality.
 My pre-shaping will get you to where you need to go much faster.
 All of the kits include haft, iron and heavy duty leather sheath and a length of nylon twine for the wrapping.
 If you are ordering an iron only you may request a length of twine to go with it.
-Spools of twine are available on the 'Tool Making Supplies' page.
+Spools of twine are available on the 'Store' page.